12 Tips To Shop at Kroger and Save EVEN More!

 7. Kroger offers “catalinas” at checkout on select specials each month.

-This is another way to snag fabulous deals at Kroger, but you really have to make sure you purchase the right products!
-To take advantage of a catalina deal, you'll need to buy a certain number of the same items and a catalina (a coupon) will print at checkout for a certain amount of money off your next purchase.
+While catalinas aren’t as common as they once were – this is another way to save at Kroger.
+To take advantage of a catalina deal, you’ll need to buy a certain number of the same items and a catalina (a coupon) will print at checkout for a certain amount of money off your next purchase.
 Watch for signs throughout Kroger offering catalina savings to take advantage of these deals.

 8. Kroger offers “10 for $10” sales, but you don’t need to buy 10.